BhumBhumrapee/ray-tracing/README.md

 export OMP_NUM_THREADS=16
 ```

+### Outputing image

-After setting up the number of threads, we can run the program and redirect the input to the file we desire to store
+After everything, we can now run the program and redirect the input to the file we desire to store
 the output in.
 To do this, use the following command,

 ```bash